 it strikes me as odd that the variation among sites within volcanoes is greater than the variation between volcanoes-or am I interpreting these values incorrectly?
 It also seems from Figure 1 that the distribution of sampling sites on the three islands is quite different, which would seem to confound space and age.

 We agree that this result is unexpected.
 Rather than the more typical isolation by distance scenario such a partitioning of molecular variance could instead be consistent with, for example, a process of repeated colonization events between volcanoes leading to most molecular variance being present on many volcanoes while little variance is explained by unique variation between volcanoes.
+We now mention this in the results, par 1.
 The primary difference in sampling between Maui and Big Island is that genetic data are only available from one volcano on Maui thus between volcano comparisons are not possible.

 some of the Hawaii species apparently have divergence times older than the island, i.e., 1.15 Ma > 0.5 Ma.
 How are we to interpret genetic variation within the species that are older than the island, as much of the genomic variation in the ancestral population is carried by a small number of colonists; or are the older age estimates the consequence of extinction or limiting sampling?

 Bias of some sort is aways possible, or an incorrect calibration.
 It could also be that alleles that get to the big island (even in one individual) are older than the big island (hopping down island chain), and if those alleles get separated in to different populations, and then diverge to species, the genetic variation observed between groups could be older than the habitat.
+We now mention this in the results, par 2.

 what exactly does the idea of maximum entropy represent, and what is its status as a null model.
 Since this is an important point, a little more explanation would be helpful to the uninitiated reader.